microsoft/azurelinux/toolkit/docs/building/building.md

 ### Package Stage

-Package building requires the toolchain to be available.
-The tools will automatically build or download the toolchain if needed.
+Package building requires the toolchain to be available. the tools will automatically build or download the toolchain if needed.

 The CBL-Mariner ecosystem provides a significant number of packages, but most of those packages are not used in an image.
 When rebuilding packages, you can choose to build everything, or to save time, you can choose to build packages for your specific image.

 The `CONFIG_FILE` argument provides the way to declare what image you want to build.
 To manually build **all** packages, you can clear the configuration with `CONFIG_FILE=` and invoke the package build target `make build-packages CONFIG_FILE="" ...`.
-To build packages needed for a specific image, you must set the `CONFIG_FILE=` parameter to an image configuration file of your choice.
-The standard image configuration files are in the [./toolkit/imageconfigs](../../imageconfigs/) folder.
+To build packages needed for a specific image, you must set the `CONFIG_FILE=` parameter to an image configuration file of your choice; the standard image configuration files are in the [./toolkit/imageconfigs](../../imageconfigs/) folder.

-Large parts of the package build stage are parallelized.
-The `Makefile` components may be parallelized by setting the `-j` flag (`-j$(nproc)` works well).
+Large parts of the package build stage are parallelized; the `Makefile` components may be parallelized by setting the `-j` flag (`-j$(nproc)` works well).
 The package build scheduler will automatically schedule one build per core, but this can be overwritten using the `CONCURRENT_PACKAGE_BUILDS=` flag.

-There are several more package build options.
-For example, it's possible to build a single package with all of its prerequisites.
+There are several more package build options; for example, it's possible to build a single package with all of its prerequisites.
 For more details on package building options, see [Packages](#packages).

 #### Rebuild All Packages

-The following command rebuilds all CBL-Mariner packages.
+The following command rebuilds all CBL-Mariner packages:

 **A reminder that you can build packages outside the core repo (which is often much faster).
 Refer to the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repository for examples.**